CivicActions/ssp-toolkit/docs/controls/AU.md

 - Amazon RDS MySQL error logging

-##### CivicActions
+a
+Contractor
 CivicActions' Security Policy provides information about auditing and logging of CivicActions internal users and end-user activity on the servers and within the system application.

+a
-##### Drupal
+Drupal
 Drupal's Watchdog log are configured to track all relevant auditable events as defined by Client

 - Apache access log: Contains a list of requests for your website that have bypassed Varnish.
 These requests include pages, theme files, and static media files.
 - Apache error log: Records any Apache-level issues.
 The issues reported here are usually caused by general server issues, including capacity problems, .htaccess problems, and missing files.